-Apple’s iPhones are known for their great cameras, and they make it incredibly easy to take good shots.
-They are getting even better with more recent release of the iPhone X earlier this year.
-Here are some of my favourite tips to help you along the way.
+Apple’s iPhones are known for their great cameras, and they make it incredibly easy to take good shots. iPhone Photography is getting even better with more recent release of the iPhone 12.
+Here are some of my favourite iPhone Photography tips to help you along the way.

 Use Burst mode for action shots

-Wether you are Chasing around a bunch of kids, Going on a bumpy ride, attempting sports photography or trying to capture a random moment; Whatever the case, burst mode might be just the option you’re looking for to capture the best images.
+iPhone photography is made easier with the newest iPhones.
+Whether you are Chasing around a bunch of kids, Going on a bumpy ride, attempting sports photography or trying to capture a random moment; Whatever the case, iPhone burst mode might be just the option you’re looking for to capture the best images.
 Apple included burst mode originally for snapping clear pictures of moving subjects, but I find it works well when your camera is moving, too — by snapping images in quick succession, you’re more likely to get a clear shot.

 To shoot in Burst mode, just hold down the shutter button (or volume up button) when you want to begin.
 While holding down the shutter button, you’ll see a counter appear at the bottom of the screen, letting you know how many shots you’ve snapped.
 To stop shooting, just lift up your finger and the burst will be saved to your Camera Roll.